The Company’s Beginnings In Nauheim, West Germany

-For photos of J.K. horns, I would suggest either my gallery, Saxpics, or Pete’s new site, TheSax.info.
+For photos of J.K. horns, I would suggest either Pete Hales’ and my gallery, or Saxpics.
+(Although ours is much better.)
 If you know of any other good J.K. galleries, please let me know.
-(BTW, in light of what I’ve just written, I realize I have a number of errors in my J.K. gallery that I have to correct.)

 ¹ Source: Uwe’s discussion with Gerhard Keilwerth on May 26, 2003.

 The source of the majority of information for this page is from Uwe Ladwig, in der deutschen Fachzeitschrift—German music journal—SONIC sax & brass.

 I would like to thank Uwe for so generously allowing me to use his research, and very much appreciate the trust he has shown by allowing me to do my own translation.